mmillar-bolis/MDunmeris/index.md

 pandoc example.md --standalone --output example.pdf
 ```

+## Final Words

+I'm no language expert and there's plenty I have not accounted for.
+The irreverent, more clinical emphasis of Telvanni culture has had an affect on the language.
+[Architecture plays a key role](https://ajmchugh.wordpress.com/2019/06/19/how-vivec-city-reinforces-morrowinds-politics/) in culture as well and it varies wildly between region.
+There is also something to be said of the similarities between the Dunmer and the [pre-Roman Celts](https://en.wikipedia.org/wiki/Insular_Celts).

+There is a lot to be observed and discovered about Morrowind and I am barely scratching the surface as I write down what little I've learned.
+I don't intend for this to act as a primary source, but a quick point of reference.

-Now go get into the spirit of things, have fun, and don't take any of it too seriously!
+Now go have fun, get into the spirit of things, and don't take anything too seriously!

 ---